Environmental Social Governance (ESG)

 Energy & water usage including greenhouse gas emissions

-Our greenhouse gas emissions fall under Scope 2, indirect emissions from the generation of purchased energy.
 The Group’s methodology involves the initial collection of energy use data in respect of Electricity and Gas from suppliers, business mileage data for transport and the subsequent use of UK Government Conversion Factors to calculate emissions.
-The emission data set out below is for the year ended 30 September 2023 and is compiled in accordance with the Companies (Directors’ Report) and Limited Liability Partnerships (Energy and Carbon Report) regulations 2018, which implement the Government’s policy on Streamlined Energy and Carbon Reporting.
+The emission data set out below is for the year ended 30 September 2024 and is compiled in accordance with the Companies (Directors’ Report) and Limited Liability Partnerships (Energy and Carbon Report) regulations 2018, which implement the Government’s policy on Streamlined Energy and Carbon Reporting (SECR).

 Methodology